MikeCzak/smartforms-ui/README.md

 > - [x] provided personal data (<span style="color: red">improve!</span>)
 >
 > ### Helpers
-> - ~~generate unique id from label for html id~~
+> [x] generate unique id from label for html id
-> - visitor for "fields exist that depend on this field" for toggle decision (maybe array is enough since dependsOn is in the interface)
+> [] visitor for "fields exist that depend on this field" for toggle decision (maybe array is enough since dependsOn is in the interface)
-> - invalidIterator for post-submit navigation
+> [x] invalidIterator for post-submit navigation